New York Lawyers Fighting for Victims of LGBTQ Discrimination.

 Q: If I'm only protected by New York law, what can I do if I was subjected to discrimination based upon my sexual orientation?

 Q: What types of damages can I recover?

 The New York Human Rights Law allows victims of sexual orientation discrimination to recover damages in several categories.
-These include: lost back pay (the period of time that you have been out of work); front pay (pay for a period of time that you may be expected to remain out of work); damages for emotional distress; and lost benefits (including retirement benefits).
-The Human Rights law does not provide for recovery of attorney's fees or punitive damages.
+These include: lost back pay (the period of time that you have been out of work); front pay (pay for a period of time that you may be expected to remain out of work); damages for emotional distress; lost benefits (including retirement benefits); and attorneys' fees.

 Q: Are transgender rights protected?

 Yes, under New York law.
 In 2016, by executive order, New York Governor Andrew Cuomo directed the Division of Human Rights to promulgate regulations to protect transgender individuals.
 The protections were added to the actual statute in January 2019 when the Senate passed GENDA (the Gender Expression Non-Discrimination Act).

 At D'Orazio Peterson we believe that employees should be free from discrimination in the workplace and fairly judged on their performance, and not on their protected status.
 We will continue to fight for the rights of employees, and if you believe that you have been subjected to discrimination based on sexual orientation please give us a call at 518-308-8339.
 We are always happy to help.